 The accommodations at the resort consist of beautiful open-concept suites and private villas that all offer complete privacy and seclusion.

-We stayed in one of the One-Bedroom Cliff Pool Villas which was absolutely gorgeous.
+We stayed in one of the One-Bedroom Cliff Pool Villas which was just gorgeous.
 Even just the entrance is grand in itself!
-As you step through the large wooden doors, there's a small temple in the entrance that welcomes you to your home away from home and the villa and the view quite literally took my breath away.
+As you step through the large wooden doors, there's a small temple in the entrance that welcomes you to your home away from home and the villa and view quite literally took my breath away.

-You can either wander on foot around the property or hitch a ride with one of the staff members on their golf-style buggies.
-The staff were exceptionally friendly, and we were actually assigned an individual who looked after us during our stay.
-We had a late flight back to Vancouver, so the resort very kindly allowed us to keep our room for the whole day until our departure in the evening which was very much appreciated.
+You can either wander on foot around the property or hitch a ride with one of the staff members on their buggies.
+The staff were exceptionally friendly, and we were assigned an individual who looked after us during our stay.
+We had a late flight back to Vancouver, so the resort very kindly allowed us to keep our room for the whole day until our departure in the evening which was much appreciated.

 (Prices range from around $600+ upwards per night depending on the type of room.)